Getting Comfortable Being Uncomfortable

 Chris Case 28:22

-I hate to say it, I don’t know how else to say it.
-But it has become a cliche.
-It’s not about the end goal necessarily.
-It’s about the journey.
-It’s about all the things that you learn about yourself. character wise, resiliency, all these things that you can only learn by putting yourself in situations that you have never experienced before.
-And you grow from that I’m gonna cliches for a reason.
-Sure.
-There’s just not a cliche kind of guy.
-That’s fair.
+I hate to say it, I don’t know how else to say it but it has become a cliche.
+It’s not about the end goal necessarily, it’s about the journey.
+It’s about all the things that you learn about yourself – character wise, resiliency – all these things that you can only learn by putting yourself in situations that you have never experienced before.
+And you grow from that –

 Rob Pickels 28:46

-this so you just made me question my life.
-Well,
+Well, you just made me question my life.

 Trevor Connor 30:07

-Well, it’s interesting, because you’ve heard me say it again.
-And again.
-And again, there’s the dominant theory of of physiology, which is, you need to produce a training stress to see an adaptation.
-And we are essentially talking about the mental side of that, which is you need to cause mental discomfort in order to grow.
-And this isn’t just an opinion, like I said, there’s plenty of research showing that to open up those higher levels of your brain to change your thinking to grow your cognitions you need to have that that discomfort.
+Well, it’s interesting, because you’ve heard me say it again and again and again – there’s the dominant theory of of physiology, which is, you need to produce a training stress to see an adaptation and we are essentially talking about the mental side of that, which is “you need to cause mental discomfort in order to grow”.
+And this isn’t just an opinion, like I said, there’s plenty of research showing that to open up those higher levels of your brain to change your thinking, to grow your cognitions, you need to have that discomfort.
 That’s the the mental version of training stress.
-So encouraging me, I saw this in you, you did that trip to Iceland, where you taught yourself inside out, you put yourself through a lot of discomfort, but just came back and said that was transformative.
+So, and Chris, I saw this in you, you did that trip to Iceland, where you tore yourself inside out, you put yourself through a lot of discomfort, but just came back and said that was transformative.

 Chris Case 30:51